yoqedo/flutter_Animations/README.md

 ### 👋 Hi everybody..

-I Like to build Apps ore Animations on Flutter.
+I Like to build Apps ore Animations on Flutter.<br/>
 Here you can see a Overview of my Animations. <br/>

 When you like it support me and stay up to Date on Instagram: [@yoqedo](https://www.instagram.com/yoqedo/)